 Want a chicken dinner recipe that you can leave in the oven while you prepare the rest of the meal?
-This chicken is juicy and delectable.
+This Chicken Savoy is juicy and delectable.
 Anyone can prepare it, and everyone will enjoy it.
 Happy New Year, Everybody!

 - 1/8 cup extra virgin olive oil

 - 2/3 cup water with 1 tablespoon kosher salt

 - 2 or 3 cloves of garlic, minced or grated

 - ½ to 1 teaspoon dried oregano or basil (your preference)

 - ¼ cup freshly grated, raw, imported, Italian Romano (or Parmesan) cheese

 Note: It is important that you choose your cheese wisely.
 Raw is best.
 Failing that, I have found that good quality imported cheeses from Italy and Greece are the next best thing.
 The problem with other cheeses is that they come from our poor, North-American, corn-fed, feed-lot cows.
 We don’t want to eat these cheeses.

 - Place the chicken breasts in a 9 x 13 or other shallow baking dish.

 - Cover the chicken with a mixture made of the water, kosher salt, and olive oil.